rkhullar/csci870/README.md

 | :--------------------------------------: |
 | ***Figure 5.3 - Scan Records grouped by Access Point*** |

-Forty access points passed the intitial filter which means their are forty three features for access points.
+Forty three access points passed the intitial filter which means there are that many features plus two in total.
+The most common access point is nearly twice as prevalent as the second most common access point.

 <div style="page-break-after: always;"></div>